thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **What about other transport options?**

         There are lots of ways to get to the boat!
 The most popular (and cost effective/convenient) if often via Maxi Taxis.
-We can also assist in organizing bus, hummer or limo transfers if you are after more of an experience.

         **Can I BYO?**